RocketMobster/warpcorereports/README.md

 - Changes are saved automatically when you exit edit mode

 #### LCARS Sound Effects
-- Toggle sounds on/off with the sound control in the header
+- Toggle sounds on/off from the Settings panel
-- Adjust volume using the slider control
+- Adjust volume using the slider in Settings
 - Authentic LCARS UI sounds for button clicks, toggles, and notifications
 - Sound preferences are saved between sessions